-The proprietor of Jai Rhythm, Colin Brightfield started the studio by leading donation yoga classes in the park every morning for over a year.
+The founder of Jai Rhythm, Colin Brightfield started the studio by leading donation yoga classes in Marina Park in Pierpont every morning for over a year.
 Colin is a leader, artist and entrepreneur with a mission to build community based on conscious creative expression.
 He emphasizes creative pursuits to promote freedom, challenge what’s possible, and expand awareness.
 These pursuits take the form of yoga, art, music, festivals, events, and adventure retreats.
 Colin’s first experience with yoga was with his mother.
 She suggested he join her for a yoga class while in high school, then after playing rugby in college, he turned to yoga to heal his body.

 He quickly realized that there was something deeper happening in yoga class.
 As a student of philosophy, he began to delve into the theory beyond the physical practice of yoga.
 In 2008, he earned his initial teaching certification with Rolf Gates, and has enjoyed studying and teaching yoga ever since.

 Colin leads classes that are dynamic and soulful, combining his passion for yogic wisdom and flowing movement to create experiences that inspire, energize and awaken.
 Colin celebrates his students for who they are while challenging them to rise to their potential and dream even bigger.

-Rebecca has been enjoying the practice of yoga for seven years, and was certified in Hatha yoga five years ago.
-She understands how yoga can heal both body and mind if practiced regularly because she has witnessed it firsthand through her own practice.
+I have been enjoying the practice of asana, yoga since 2007, and was certified in Hatha yoga in 2009.
+I understand how yoga can heal both body and mind if practiced regularly as I have witnessed it firsthand through my own practice.

-She was introduced to yoga through Bikram Yoga by a close friend in hopes of getting her body back into her varsity college lacrosse shape.
-After taking a few yoga classes she was hooked, realizing not only was it a great physical “work out” but mentally she began to gain a sense of clarity while struggling with clinical depression.
-Yoga became much more than the physical practice she once believed it was as she continued to heal herself through the practice.
-Yoga has now expanded into her life’s passion, and she is grateful for the opportunity to share her experience.
+I was introduced to yoga through Bikram Yoga by a close friend in hopes of getting my body back into varsity college lacrosse shape.
+After taking a few yoga classes I realized not only was it a great physical work out but mentally I began to gain a sense of clarity while struggling with clinical depression and anxiety.
+Yoga became much more than the physical practice I once believed it was as I continued to heal myself through the practice of both asana and pranayama.